 - You can build and train multiple ML models

 - It’s flexible, adjusted to various levels of knowledge

-- It’s a cloud-based solution
+- A cloud-based solution

 2. AWS: AMAZON MACHINE LEARNING PLATFORM (open source)

 It’s a cloud-based and robust machine learning software provided by AWS, allowing you to build, train, and deploy your ML models.
 What’s particularly important, you can use their pre-trained AI services, what comes in handy when working with computer vision, language, recommendations, and forecasting.
 One of AWS platforms is Amazon SageMaker, which allows you to build ML models of any scale.
 It can be used for implementing ML across many use cases: Data analysis, prediction models, and classification.